Team-Crushing-It/critical_care/README.md

-# Critical Care!
+# Critical Care

-Know your water quality, how much you use and challenge your friends to save every 💧!

 ![1](https://github.com/Team-Crushing-It/critical_care/blob/master/assets/icon/icon.png)

+See the video !
+Give it a try!

 ## The Issue

-Community transmission, the race to a vaccine, and the shortage of ventilators are all symptoms of how little we know about where this virus is, how it works and how to best treat it.
-As COVID resurges to it's highest numbers, it exacerbates an issue that was prevalent long before this pandemic - the issue of misunderstanding the problem we're facing.

-See our live demo and hackathon submittal @ https://youtu.be/D5T3_cqTmkw
+COVID exacerbates an issue that existed long before this pandemic - the misunderstanding of design resolution.
+At each layer of design - the device, application, and organizational layers - the current tools are ill-suited for generation and consumption of data-driven research, an issue which has prevented us from leveraging our best tools to learn about disease and it's underlying causes.

 ## Our Magic Solution

-The data experience, data interface (DX/DI) is a new field borne out of the need for a clear and complete platform for distributed research and understanding complex problems.
-Applied to healthcare and built to HIPAA standards, Critical Care to empower doctors and patients with real-time monitoring, remote care and self-learning insights for both in-patient and out-patient care.

-## Our Design
+Through a redesign of the data experience, data interfaces (DX/DI), Critical Care empowers healthcare workers with a platform for real-time monitoring, remote care and self-learning insights.
+Doctors can see realtime their patients and administer care remotely.
+In doing so, they map realtime-data against current medical records, training a platform for unprecedented data-driven health research

+## How It Works: Monitor Realtime
+Healthcare workers use a simple interface to see all patients in a department

 ![1](https://github.com/Team-Crushing-It/critical_care/blob/master/assets/stack.png)

-## Demo
+## How It Works: Quickly oversee patients
+This platform can add additional devices securely using through the Hedera Hashgraph trust layer
 ![1](https://github.com/Team-Crushing-It/critical_care/blob/master/assets/demo.png)